olivierots/Docker-Simple-Projects/README.md

 ```
 * Portability: you can deploy it to any other system where Docker is running and you can be sure that your
                application will perform exactly as it did when you tested it.

 * Performance:  the fact that containers do not contain an OS (whereas virtual machines do) means that containers
                 are  much smaller than virtual machines, are faster to create, and quicker to start.
 Less overhead.

-* agility: enables faster software delivery cycles as Docker works well as part of CI pipelines with tools
+* Agility: enables faster software delivery cycles as Docker works well as part of CI pipelines with tools
            like Travis, Jenkins and therefore better application development.

 * Docker Hub: For common or simple use cases, such as a LAMP stack, the ability to save images and push them to Docker
               Hub means that there are already many well-maintained images available.
 Being able to quickly pull a premade
               image or build from an officially-maintained Dockerfile can make this kind of setup process extremely